You must label and advertise your medicine in a way that protects consumers and supports safe use.

 -

-PageThe Therapeutic Goods (Therapeutic Goods Advertising Code) Instrument 2021 (the Code) outlines requirements when advertising to the general public.
+PageThe Therapeutic Goods (Therapeutic Goods Advertising Code) Instrument 2021 (the Code) outlines requirements when advertising to the public.

 -